What every best Sewing Machines has:

 Take it along!
 You don't have to be a sewing teacher to love the Pfaff Passport 2.0, but it's very popular with that segment of the sewing population.
 It also earns raves from those who have small work spaces and limited storage options, or who like to travel with their sewing machine -- to conventions, retreats or even out of the country.
-It's small, easy to carry, and includes a hard shell case.
-Some say the case feels too big, so they have sewn their own case for the Passport and its accessories -- especially those who have also purchased the optional extension table, which does not fit in the case.
+It's small, easy to carry, and includes a hard shell case with a cut-out for the foot control.
+Some say the case feels too big, so they have sewn their own case for the Passport and its accessories -- that's especially true for those who have also purchased the optional extension table, which does not fit in the case.
 Aside from the Passport's extreme portability, users say it's super easy and intuitive to use right out of the box thanks to the helpful guides on the chassis, or built right in, such as the pull-out stitch selection guide.

 Pfaff is a reliable brand.
-We did not see any reports of durability issues when researching the Pfaff Passport 2.0; but, it was just released in 2013, so there are no long-term reviews.
-However, Pfaff has been making sewing machines for more than150 years and has a solid reputation as a quality manufacturer of high-end machines.
-Having said that, owners do report that, even though it's small, it feels extremely sturdy and durable; no shaking, shuddering or vibration.
+Pfaff has been making sewing machines for more than150 years and has a solid reputation as a quality manufacturer of high-end machines, and we did not see any durability complaints with the Pfaff Passport 2.0.
+Owners report that, even though it's small, it feels extremely sturdy and durable; no shaking, shuddering or vibration.
 It's also quiet, they say.
 Pfaff sewing machines can only be purchased from authorized retailers, and the two-year warranty is only valid if purchased from an authorized dealer.
 Many dealers offer additional extended warranties on high-end sewing machine brands like Pfaff.